borh/papers/register-database-model.md

 ## Language Variation

 Numerous studies on the topic of linguistic variation have been conducted using the different terminologies of style, genre, register, text type, and domain, to describe the variation observable in language [@eckert2001style; @Biber1995; @eckert2001styleIrvine; @Lee2001].
+A possible account of the differences between the terms is offered below.
+However, for the purposes of the present work, we will mostly be concerned with register in the broader sense, covering the situation of use, community, individual unique usage of language -- but only tied in with actual linguistic features.
 In the present work, we offer the following tentative interpretations of register, genre, style, text type, and domain [Also see @Lee2001]:

 -   Register: